 The government, however, imposes limits, known as ‘contributions caps’, on the total contributions you can make each financial year to your super.
 If you exceed these limits, you’ll need to pay a higher rate of tax.

-If you’re aged below 49 on 30 June 2016, you can contribute up to $30,000 of concessional contributions in the 2016-17 financial year and incur the 15% contributions tax, provided we have your TFN and the very high income earners tax does not apply to you (see How super is taxed) for details.
-If you’re aged 49 years or over on 30 June 2016, your before-tax contributions cap is $35,000.
+You can contribute up to $25,000 of concessional contributions in the 2017-18 financial year and incur the 15% contributions tax, provided we have your TFN and the very high income earners tax does not apply to you (see How super is taxed) for details.
 Any concessional contributions exceeding this limit will be added to your assessable income and taxed at your marginal rate.

 If you’re DBD member, your concessional contributions are calculated based on your ‘notional taxed contributions’ rather than the total amount of before-tax contributions you make.
 For more information, read: